 Koreans have taken over the music industries all around the world.
 With its rich and diverse content, it has transcended the language barriers but, at a cost!
 This glamorous world of K-pop is not that bright as it looks.
 There is another side of it where the idols are not stars but almost slaves of their management companies.
-From bearing starvation to getting surgeries done, these Korean idols do everything to fit into the perfect persona of Korean beauty standards.
-Scroll down to continue reading about it!
+Watch the video below!

 Their start as a trainee:

-In South Korea, idol management companies are a big thing.
+In South Korea, idol management companies employ thousands of trainees.
 Parents send their kids into these companies, so they can debut as a K-pop star one day.
-These kids have to follow the extremely tiring dance and vocal practice routines with substandard circumstances like getting very little food or getting bullied by the company or the seniors.
-They bear all this so that they can fulfill their dream of becoming a K-pop idol.
+These kids have to follow the exhausting dancing and singing practice routines.

 However, their debut is not guaranteed.
-Because the Korean industry is obsessed with perfectionism.
-They prefer idols who have pretty faces, flawless skins, skinny bodies, and have extremely flexible bones for performing in-humanely tiring dances.
-So, these young trainees practice dance all day and night with eating a bare minimum.
-A former K-pop trainee revealed,
+It is because the Korean industry is obsessed with perfectionism.
+They prefer idols who have pretty faces, flawless skins and skinny bodies.

 The suffering doesn't end here.
-Fans who have a huge impact on the careers of these idols can add to this misery too.
-There is a group of fans called 'Sasaengs' who stalk these idols everywhere.
-They follow them in their hotel rooms, flights, and even to personal schedules.
+Fans can be also extreme: There is a group of fans called 'Sasaengs' who stalk idols everywhere.
+They follow them to their hotel rooms, flights, and even to their family homes!